• Skip to primary navigation

 A grilled tuna melt sandwich cut in half on a white cutting board, showing golden-brown toasted bread and melted cheese and sliced tomatoes.

-Step 8: Carefully remove your sandwiches from the skillet with a large spatula, slice in half and enjoy!
+Carefully remove your sandwich from the skillet, slice in half and enjoy!

 🥧 Serving suggestions

-This sandwich is delicious and filling all on it's own, but if you'd like to make it into more of a meal, I love to serve it with tomato soup, real dill pickles or a simple green salad.
+This sandwich is delicious and filling all on it's own, but if you'd like to make it into more of a meal, I love serving it with tomato soup and a real dill pickle or some homemade fermented carrot sticks.

 🍳 Recipe